flutter/website/src/faq.md

 that are dispatched to callbacks registered with event handlers.
 Screen updates are triggered by a similar callback mechanism.
-The [Listenable](https://docs.flutter.io/flutter/foundation/Listenable-class.html) class, which is used as the basis of the animation system, formalises a subscription model for events with multiple listeners.
+The [Listenable](https://docs.flutter.io/flutter/foundation/Listenable-class.html) class, which is used as the basis of the animation system, formalizes a subscription model for events with multiple listeners.

 * Class-based object-orientated programming: Most of the APIs of the framework are built using classes with inheritance.
-We use an approach whereby we define very high-level APIs in our base classes, then specialise them iteratively in subclasses.
+We use an approach whereby we define very high-level APIs in our base classes, then specialize them iteratively in subclasses.
 For example, our render objects have a base class ([RenderObject](https://docs.flutter.io/flutter/rendering/RenderObject-class.html)) that is agnostic regarding the coordinate system, and then we have a subclass